tolking/vue-lazy-loading/README.md

 ## Browser Support

 Available in [latest browsers](http://caniuse.com/#feat=intersectionobserver).
-If browser support is not available, then make use of this [polyfill](https://www.npmjs.com/package/intersection-observer).
+If browser support is not available (eg IE), then make use of this [polyfill](https://www.npmjs.com/package/intersection-observer).

 ``` js
 require('intersection-observer')